-Did you know that all students, faculty and staff have the option to download Microsoft Office for free on up to 5 computers?
+Did you know that all students, faculty and staff have the option to download Office 365 for free on up to 5 computers?
+That includes Microsoft Word, PowerPoint, Excel, Outlook, OneNote, and many others.
 Here's a quick tutorial that shows you exactly how!
 If you have any issues, please contact our Service Desk at help.fscj.edu.

 Here's a link to the written tutorial as well.

 FSCJ's Convocation Ceremony gathers faculty and staff together to kick off the new academic year.

 The theme of Convocation 2016 was Creative Collaboration.